SchriderLab/TreeSeqPopGenInference/README.md

 python3 src/data/simulate_msmodified.py --ifile params.txt --odir data/dros/bi --direction bi
 ```

-This will generate 1000 replicates for each of the 42 parameters that we include from the params.txt file (we throw our parameters that have a log-likelihood > -2000).
+This will generate 1000 replicates for each of the 42 parameters that we include from the params.txt file (we throw out parameters that have a log-likelihood > -2000).

 Then we can infer the tree sequences using Relate: